Items filtered by date: February 2024

 Many ankle sprains can improve with exercises and therapy, but in some cases, surgery is necessary.
 Surgical treatment focuses on the ligaments in the ankle, which are like bands holding the bones together.
 There are two main surgical approaches for ankle sprains.
 One involves repairing the ligaments to make them stable and stronger.
 The other method uses a piece of tendon to replace the damaged ligaments, offering increased stability.
 The primary goal of surgery is to restore the ankle's strength and stability, reducing the risk of further injuries.
 Each approach has its pros and cons.
 Ligament repair allows for better ankle movement and quicker healing, while tendon grafts provide more stability but may require a longer recovery period.
 There is also a small risk of nerve injury associated with the tendon graft method.
 Podiatrists typically attempt the ligament repair method first, reserving the tendon graft approach for cases where the initial surgery does not yield the desired results or when the ankle instability is particularly severe.
 If you have had repeated ankle sprains, it is suggested that you schedule an appointment with a podiatrist to discuss whether ankle surgery is appropriate for you.

 Foot surgery is sometimes necessary to treat a foot ailment.
 To learn more, contact James P. Huish, DPM of Arizona.
-Our doctor will assist you with all of your foot and ankle needs.
+Our doctors will assist you with all of your foot and ankle needs.

 When Is Surgery Necessary?